- Torn between Ryobi and DeWalt tools?

 DeWalt impact wrenches

-Though not as numerous as their impact drivers, their impact wrenches also have combo kit offers.
+Though not as numerous as their impact drivers, their impact wrenches come in combo kits.

 Ryobi impact wrenches

-For Ryobi vs DeWalt impact wrenches, DeWalt.
-It simply has more options and more power in a brushes option.
+For Ryobi vs DeWalt impact wrenches, DeWalt simply boasts more options and more power than the brushed motor options.

-But for maximum power don’t be scared to have a go with a Milwaukee instead.
+But for maximum power don’t be scared to have a try with a Milwaukee instead.

 6. Circular saws